NishthaArora3008/tut4practice/README.md

 In this tutorial we are learning to create and merge branches as well as including the untracked files into our local repo

-We are going to create branches using the terminal
+#I have learned to create and fix a conflict!

-# This is tutorial 4” to “I am creating a conflict
+more